Robert Dietrich

-Robert Dietrich (25 July 1986 – 7 September 2011) was a Kazakh-born German professional ice hockey defenceman.
-He lost his life in the 2011 Lokomotiv Yaroslavl plane crash, which claimed the lives of the entire team's players and coaching staff aboard the flight.
+Robert Dietrich (25 July 1986 – 7 September 2011) was a German professional ice hockey defenceman.
+He died in the 2011 Lokomotiv Yaroslavl plane crash, which claimed the lives of the entire team's players and coaching staff aboard the flight.

 Playing career

-Dietrich was selected 174th overall by the Nashville Predators in the sixth round of the 2007 NHL Entry Draft.
+Dietrich was selected 174th overall by the Nashville Predators in the sixth round of the 2007 NHL entry draft.
 He played for the DEG Metro Stars in the DEL between 2005 and 2008.
 On July 16, 2007, he signed a three-year entry-level deal with the Predators.
 He spent the first season of his contract back on loan with the Metro Stars before heading to North America, where he played his final two seasons with the Milwaukee Admirals, the Predators' AHL affiliate.